How Probate Valuations Work

 The valuation must reflect Open Market Value (OMV) — the price an item would reasonably fetch if sold on the open market, typically at auction.
 This is distinct from insurance replacement value, which is usually higher.

-Where everything needs valuing together — the property, the house contents, vehicles and investments — a coordinated estate valuation for probate covers the whole estate through a single point of contact.
+Where everything needs valuing together — the property, the house contents, vehicles and investments — a coordinated estate valuation for probate coordinates the relevant specialists where a single point of contact is preferred.

 When Do You Need a Probate Valuation?